ktsn/vuex-smart-module/README.md

 }
 ```

-In case of you want to use another module in some module, you can create module context.
+In case of you want to use another module in some module, you can create a module context.

 ```ts
 import { Store } from 'vuex'